 Our long-term strategy is focused on sustainable growth.
-We approach this strategy by: expanding geographically to meet the global needs of our customers; developing significant, value-creating greenfield projects; fostering continuous improvement; and delivering reliable, cleaner, and affordable energy for our customers.
+We recognize that current trends and headwinds facing the utilities business model require us to proactively adapt our strategy while continuing to invest in our core business to ensure we remain relevant in the delivery of energy and creation of long-term value for our share owners.
+We approach this strategy by: expanding geographically to meet the global needs of our customers; developing significant, value-creating greenfield projects; fostering continuous improvement; optimizing our energy infrastructure assets to drive performance through new growth platforms; and delivering reliable, cleaner and affordable energy for our customers.

-We pursue the acquisition and development of complementary assets and businesses that have future growth potential and provide long-term value for share owners.
+We pursue the acquisition and development of complementary assets and businesses that have future growth potential.